arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | Holes size (diameter) | 3.5 mm         |

-## Modules
+## Modulino® Nodes

-The Plug and Make Kit modules offer a versatile and user-friendly introduction to IoT and electronics.
-Designed for seamless integration, these modules allow for easy expansion with additional sensors and components, providing a flexible platform to meet diverse project requirements.
-The modules can be easily connected using Qwiic cables, enabling straightforward daisy-chaining of multiple modules via I2C.
+The Modulino® nodes offer a versatile and user-friendly introduction to IoT and electronics.
+Designed for seamless integration, these nodes allow for easy expansion with additional sensors and components, providing a flexible platform to meet diverse project requirements.
+The Modulino® nodes can be easily connected using Qwiic cables, enabling straightforward daisy-chaining of multiple nodes via I2C.
 This design makes it perfect for both beginners and advanced users, enabling them to experiment and create with ease.

 ### General Characteristics

-The Plug and Make Kit modules provide a straightforward introduction to IoT and electronics.
-These modules connect easily using Qwiic cables for I2C communication, simplifying the setup.
+The Modulino® nodes provide a straightforward introduction to IoT and electronics.
+These nodes connect easily using Qwiic cables for I2C communication, simplifying the setup.
 This modular design is ideal for both beginners and experienced users.

-All modules share common features such as standardized connectors, blue solder mask, and consistent mechanical dimensions and hole locations, ensuring compatibility.
+All Modulinos® share common features such as standardized connectors, blue solder mask, and consistent mechanical dimensions and hole locations, ensuring compatibility.

 #### Mechanical Information